scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## Autonomous System Deployment {#deployment-as}

 A SCION AS needs to deploy the SCION [infrastructure components](#infra-components) and border routers.
 Within an AS, SCION is often deployed as an IP overlay on top of the existing network.
-This way SCION allows to reuse the existing intra-domain network and equipment (e.g., IP, MPLS, ...).
+This way SCION allows to reuse the existing intra-domain network and equipment (e.g., IP, MPLS).
 Customer-side SCION border routers directly connect to the provider-side border routers using last-mile connections.
 The SCION design assumes that AS’s internal entities are considered to be trustworthy, therefore the IP overlay or the first-hop routing does not compromise or degrade any security properties SCION delivers.
 When it comes to inter-domain communication, an overlay deployment on top of today’s Internet is not desirable, as SCION would inherit issues from  its weak underlay.
 Thus, inter-AS SCION links are usually deployed in parallel to existing links, in order to preserve its security properties.
 That is, two SCION border routers from neighbour ASes are directly connected via a layer-2 cross-connection at a common point-of-presence.

  All SCION AS components can be deployed on standard x86 commercial off-the-shelf servers or virtual machines.
 In fact, SCION border routers do not rely on forwarding tables, therefore they do not require specialized hardware.
 Practice shows that off-the-shelf hardware can handle up to 100 Gbps links, while a prototype [P4 implementation](#DERUITER2021) showed that it is possible to forward SCION traffic even at terabit speeds.

- Overall, and AS can be connected to SCION without high-impact changes to its network.
+ Overall, an AS can be connected to SCION without high-impact changes to its network.
 In addition, use of commodity hardware for both control and data-plane components reduces initial deployment costs.

 ## Internet Exchange Points {#deployment-ixp}

 Internet Exchange Points (IXP) play as important a role for SCION as they do in today's Internet.
 SCION can be deployed at existing IXPs following a "big switch" model, where the IXP provides a large L2 switch between multiple SCION ASes.
 SCION has been deployed following this model at the Swiss Internet Exchange (SwissIX),  currently interconnecting major SCION Swiss ISPs and enterprises through bi-lateral peering over dedicated SCION ports.

-Additionally, thanks to its path-awareness, SCION offers the option of an enhanced deployment model, i.e. to expose the internal topology of an IXP within the SCION control plane.
+Additionally, thanks to its path-awareness, SCION offers the option of an enhanced deployment model, i.e., to expose the internal topology of an IXP within the SCION control plane.
 This enables IXP customers to use SCION’s multi-path and fast failover capabilities to leverage the IXP’s internal links (including backup links) and to select paths depending on the application’s needs.
 IXPs have therefore an incentive to expose their rich internal connectivity, as the benefits from SCION’s multi-path capabilities would increase their value for customers and provide them with a competitive advantage.

 ## End Hosts and Incremental Deployability {#deployment-end-host}
-End users can leverage SCION in two different ways: using SCION-aware applications on a [SCION native end host](#native-endhost), or using  transparent [IP-to-SCION conversion](#sig).
+End users can leverage SCION in two different ways: (1) using SCION-aware applications on a [SCION native end host](#native-endhost), or (2) using transparent [IP-to-SCION conversion](#sig).
 The benefit of using SCION natively is that the full range of advantages becomes available to applications, at the cost of installing the SCION endpoint stack and making the application SCION-aware.
 In early deployments, the second approach is often preferred, so that no changes are needed within applications or end hosts.

 ### Native End Hosts {#native-endhost}
 A SCION native end host's stack consists of a dispatcher, which handles all incoming and outgoing SCION packets, and of a SCION daemon, which handles control-plane messages.
 The latter  fetches paths to remote ASes and provides an API for applications and libraries to interact with the SCION control plane (i.e., for path lookup, SCION extensions).
 The current SCION implementation uses an UDP/IP underlay for communication between end hosts and SCION routers.
 This allows reuse of existing intra-domain networking infrastructure.
 SCION end hosts can optionally use automated bootstrapping mechanisms to retrieve configuration from the network and establish SCION connectivity.
-This way clients require no pre-existing network-specific configurations.
+This way, clients require no pre-existing network-specific configurations.

 ### SCION to IP Gateway (SIG) {#sig}
 A SCION-IP-Gateway (SIG) encapsulates regular IP packets into SCION packets with a corresponding SIG at the destination that performs the decapsulation.